Jovany1543/content/src/content/lesson/what-is-html-learn-html.md

 # The \<body\> is Similar to any MS Word Document

-Ok, now that we are familiar with the general and necessary structure of the page, lets review the tags we can and must use to define the content of the page.
+Ok, now that we are familiar with the general and necessary structure of the page, let's review the tags we can and must use to define the content of the page.

 Remember – for the fifteenth time – that a web page is… a text document!
 That’s right, if you knew the answer before you read it you are getting it!
 And, if not, don’t worry.
 We’ve never known of anyone learning HTML and CSS rather quickly ;).

-Lets see how a website compares to a Word document:
+Let's see how a website compares to a Word document:

 <before-after width="500px" before="../../assets/images/f2021d8d-193d-4482-b189-ae0005b1bd88.png" after="../../assets/images/8e339149-97ae-4b15-ba59-a3ddf3777525.png" /></before-after>